rsksmart/devportal-1.0/rif/storage/services/pinning/index.md

 ---

 ## RIF Storage Pinning service
-The RIF Storage Pinning service, found in the RIF Marketplace, is a place where the demand for storing data meets with offers of parties that want to land their free disk space in monetary exchange.
-The main goal is to provide a registry where storage Provides can announce their empty storage and conditions under which they are willing to offer it to 3rd parties.
-The Consumers can enter into service agreement with a given Provider, lending their storage in exchange for R-BTC or RIF tokens.
+The RIF Storage Pinning service, found in the RIF Marketplace, is a place where the demand for storing data meets with offers of parties that want to lend their free disk space in exchange for economic compensation.
+The main goal is to provide a registry where storage Providers can announce their empty storage, and conditions under which they are willing to offer it to 3rd parties.
+The storage Consumers can enter into service agreement with a given Provider, lending their storage, in exchange for R-BTC or RIF tokens.

 ## Repositories
  - [Pinning Service](https://github.com/rsksmart/rif-storage-pinner): A nodejs service which listens on Providers offer and pins/unpins files from Provider run IPFS node